 0 Participant: Budget Authority.
 As specified in Appendix E-2, Item b , the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
 Supports and protections are available for participants who have authority over a budget. • Both Authorities.
 The waiver provides for both participant direction opportunities as specified in Appendix E-2 .
 Supports and protections are available for participants who exercise these authorities. c.
-Ava ilability of Participant Direction by Type of Living Arrangement.
-Check each that applies: ✓ Participant direction opportunities are available to participants who live in their own private residence or ✓ the home of a family member.
-Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
-The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: Appendi ix E: Participant Direction of Services E-1: Overview (3 of 13) Waiver is designed to support only individuals who want to direct their services.
-The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
+Ava nilability of Participant Direction by Type of Living Arrangement.
+Check each that applies: ✓ Participant direction opportunities are available to participants who live in their own private residence or ✓ where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
+The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: Appendi ix E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Elec ection of Participant Direction.
+Election of participant direction is subject to the following policy (select one): Waiver is designed to support only individuals who want to direct their services.
+The waiver is designed to afford every participant (or the participant's representative) the opportunit to elect to direct waiver services.
 Alternate service delivery methods are available for participants who decide not to direct their services.
-The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the State.
+The waiver is designed to offer participants (or their representatives) the opportunity to direct some of all of their services, subject to the following criteria specified by the State.
 Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.
-Specify the criteria Appendi ix E: Participant Direction of Services E 1: Overview (4 of 12) E-1: Overview (4 of 13) bene (or t enti remation Furnished to Participant.
-Specify: (a) the information about participant direction opportunities (e.g., the effits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant the participant's representative) to inform decision-making concerning the election of participant direction; (b) the try or entities responsible for furnishing this information; and, (c) how and when this information is provided on a ely basis. info deve the also E-direction training and outreach materials are available through the IME website and MCOs.
-Materials include rmation on the benefits, responsibilities, and liabilities of self-direction.
+Specify the criteria Appendi ix E: Participant Direction of Services E-1: Overview (4 of 13) benn (or t entir time Self info deve the also info ormation Furnished to Participant.
+Specify: (a) the information about participant direction opportunities (e.g., the effits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant the participant's representative) to inform decision-making concerning the election of participant direction; (b) the try or entities responsible for furnishing this information; and, (c) how and when this information is provided on a ely basis.
+Edirection training and outreach materials are available through the IME website and MCOs.
+Materials include remation on the benefits, responsibilities, and liabilities of self-direction.
 A brochure about this option has been eloped and includes information about the benefits, responsibilities, and liabilities.
 This brochure is available at all local DHS offices, the DHS website, and has been distributed to other community agencies.
 The participant may call IME Member Services and request to have the brochure mailed directly to them.
-All participants must sign an rmed consent contract and a risk agreement that permits the participant to acknowledge and accept certain responsibilities for addressing risks.
+All participants must sign are more consent contract and a risk agreement that permits the participant to acknowledge and accept certain consibilities for addressing risks.

-Application for 1915(c) HCBS Waiver: IA.0345.R03.02 - Jan 01, 2016
+Application for 1915(c) HCBS Waiver: Draft IA.001.03.02 - Jan 01, 2016